-Nonexempt eEmployees who are assigned to work nontraditional schedules may be entitled to additional will receive \$1.20 per hour shift differential pay.
+Nonexempt employees who are assigned to work nontraditional schedules will receive \$1.20 1.30 per hour shift differential pay.
 A nontraditional schedule is one in which an employee is regularly scheduled to work between the hours of 6:00 p.m. and 6:00 a.m.
-The shift differential is only paid for hours actually worked between the hours of 6:00 p.m. and 6:00 a.m., and 6:00 a.m., and is not paid for periods when no work is performed due to Flex Leave, holidays, illness, or other absences (whether approved or unapproved).
+The shift differential is only paid for hours actually worked between the hours of 6:00 p.m. and 6:00 a.m. and is not paid for periods when no work is performed due to Flex Leave, holidays, illness, or other absences (whether approved or unapproved).
 Employees who are unsure whether their position is eligible for shift differential pay should ask their supervisor.